autodesk-platform-services/aps-power-automate-tools/docs/part3-acc-issues/index.md

-# Part 3: ACC Issues
+# Part 3: ACC Issues Actions

 In this part of the tutorial you will:

-- Add actions to the connector for managing issues in ACC
+- Add actions to the connector for managing [ACC Issues](https://aps.autodesk.com/en/docs/acc/v1/tutorials/issues/)
-- Create an action to list all available issue types in a project
+- Create an action to [list all available issue types](https://aps.autodesk.com/en/docs/acc/v1/reference/http/issues-issue-types-GET/) for an ACC project
-- Create an action to create a new issue in ACC
+- Create an action to [create a new issue](https://aps.autodesk.com/en/docs/acc/v1/reference/http/issues-issues-POST/) for an ACC project
-- Test these actions using your ACC project ID and issue subtype IDs
+- Test these actions using your ACC project ID

 ## List issue types

 - Go to the **3.
 Definition** step in the connector configurator, and click **New action**

 ![Create new action](images/new-action.png)

+### Action configuration

 - In the **General** panel, enter the following details:
   - **Summary**: `List issue types`